- Things to Do

 If you have four-wheel drive and are up for extra foliage adventure, circumnavigate the San Francisco Peaks byway of the backcountry.
 From Flagstaff drive north on US 180 for 9.8 miles to Forest Road 151 (Hart Prairie Road).
 Turn right onto the gravel road which wanders through aspen and pine stands around the west side of the San Francisco Peaks.
 Proceed to Forest Road 418 and go east (right).
 FR 418 will turn into Forest Road 420.
 Watch for a sign that directs you to US Highway 89.
 Turn south (right) onto US Highway 89 to go back to Flagstaff to complete the circle tour.

 After hiking, biking or driving, celebrate your autumn adventure by joining the others checking out Flagstaff’s notable restaurant and bar scene.
-Many of these gathering places are creating seasonal offerings.
+Mask-up and social distance as necessary to enjoy many of these gathering places that are creating seasonal offerings.

-1. Toast your leaf-tracking success with a Pumpkin Piehole Porter at Historic Brewery Company historicbrewingcompany.com, a family-owned, locals hang-out.
+1. Toast your leaf-tracking success with a Pumpkin Piehole Porter at Historic Brewing Company, a family-owned, locals hang-out.

 © 2012 Kerrick James.